c00kiemon5ter/monsterwm/README.md

 ### ~ it's minimal and dynamic

-[moetunes][] started this from [catwm][] 31/12/10 ([ArchLinux forums][catf]) Credits and licensing included in `dminiwm.c` and/or `config.h.def`.
+[moetunes][] started this from [catwm][] 31/12/10 ([ArchLinux forums][catf]) Credits and licensing included in `dminiwm.c` and/or `config.def.h`.
 For screenshots and ramblings/updates check [the topic on ArchLinux forums][dminif]

   [moetunes]: https://github.com/moetunes